svub/nunya/_SETUP.md

   * $PROJECT_ROOT/packages/relayer/SecretPath/TNLS-Relayers/.env
     * Development
       * Create a new Keplar Wallet that must use Google to generate an associated private key.
-        * Add a value for `secret-private-key` that you obtain from creating a new Keplar Wallet that must use Google to generate an associated private key, and exclude the '0x' prefix, that is associated with an address (e.g. secret1glfedwlusunwly7q05umghzwl6nf2vj6wr38fg)
+        * Add a value for `secret-private-key` that you obtain from creating a new Keplar Wallet that must use Google to generate an associated private key, that is associated with an address (e.g. secret1glfedwlusunwly7q05umghzwl6nf2vj6wr38fg)
-      * Add for Ethereum Development Node the private key into `ethereum-private-key = XXXXX` of the .env file $PROJECT_ROOT/packages/secret-contracts-scripts/.env.
-IMPORTANT: Exclude the leading `0x`
+      * Add for Ethereum Development Node the private key into `ethereum-private-key = XXXXX` of the .env file to be the same as that used in $PROJECT_ROOT/packages/secret-contracts-scripts/.env. for `ETH_DEVELOPMENT_PRIVATE_KEY`.
+IMPORTANT: Exclude the leading `0x`.
     * Testnet
       * Add for Ethereum Sepolia the private key into `ethereum-private-key = XXXXX` of the .env file to be the same as that used in $PROJECT_ROOT/packages/secret-contracts-scripts/.env for `ETH_TESTNET_PRIVATE_KEY`
-        * IMPORTANT: Exclude the leading `0x`
+        * IMPORTANT: Exclude the leading `0x`.
   * $PROJECT_ROOT/packages/relayer/SecretPath/TNLS-Relayers/config.yml
     * Check there is a `chain_id` and `api_endpoint` for both an Ethereum Network and a Secret Network, that should both be for development, testing, or mainnet usage.
 This should already be pre-configured.